Bartokles/reader/README.md

 ### From source

-You need to download the lates realese of extention then go to your browser and in "Extentions" section enable developer mode and then click "load unpacked" and choose file you downloaded.
+You need to download the lates realese of extention and unpack it.
+Then go to your browser and in "Extentions" section enable developer mode and then click "load unpacked" and choose the unpacked folder of file you downloaded.

 ## Usage